As world leaders gather in New York for U.N. General Assembly, a vaccine mandate creates confusion and dissent

 The debate unfolding around the world over coronavirus vaccine mandates is playing out on a small scale at United Nations headquarters ahead of a meeting of dozens of world leaders in New York next week.

-New York City officials have requested that heads of states, and the many diplomats traveling with them, show proof that they are fully vaccinated before entering the U.N. hall for the annual opening of the General Assembly, one of the top diplomatic events of the year.
+New York City officials have requested that heads of state, and the many diplomats traveling with them, show proof that they are fully vaccinated before entering the U.N. hall for the annual opening of the General Assembly, one of the top diplomatic events of the year.

 The decision got the backing of the General Assembly’s president, Maldivian Foreign Minister Abdulla Shahid.
-In a statement released on Wednesday, New York Mayor Bill DeBlasio and International Affairs Commissioner Penny Abeywarde thanked diplomats for working with them on the issue, calling them “true New Yorkers” for helping the city recover.
+In a statement released on Wednesday, New York Mayor Bill DeBlasio and International Affairs Commissioner Penny Abeywardena thanked diplomats for working with them on the issue, calling them “true New Yorkers” for helping the city recover.

 Not all governments felt the same camaraderie, however.
 In a letter to colleagues released on Wednesday, Russian U.N.
 Ambassador Vasily Nebenzya called the requirements “a clearly discriminatory measure” and said that they were a violation of the U.N. charter.